jalil-salame/jalil-salame.github.io/content/rust_references.md

 I think `&out` refs are valuable and would solve a lot of problems with `MaybeUninit`, when working in constrained environments like embedded devices or the kernel.
-You need tighter controll over your storage, not everything can go on the stack.
+You need tighter control over your storage, not everything can go on the stack.

 Therefore, you might need to initialize resources directly on the heap and for that, the current tools are wildly inconvenient.

-Still, the proposed problems are very bad edgecases, and I don't think `&out` refs sould be added without atleast solving them.
+Still, the proposed problems are very bad edgecases, and I don't think `&out` refs should be added without atleast solving them.
 And the many more things I have overlooked.